-Partnership Deed : Partnership deed is an agreement between the partners of a firm that outlines the terms and conditions of partnership among the partners.
+Partnership Deed: A partnership deed is an agreement between the partners of a firm that outlines the terms and conditions of partnership among the partners.

 A partnership deed is a legal document containing the details of the partnership firm, its partners and their rights & responsibilities.

-It is signed by all the partners hence they are abiding to the deed.
+It is signed by all the partners hence they are abiding by the deed.
 A deed is a form of contract with additional formalities such as witnesses or a company seal.

 A partnership deed is an agreement between the partners establishing the partnership and setting out what has been agreed between them – e.g. rights, obligations, how profits are to be shared, etc.